 Israel also attacked the Syrian airfields on the evening of June 5.
 The next day, fighting ensued between Jordan and Israel for control of Jordanian-held East Jerusalem.

-On the dawn of June 7, military commander Moshe Dayan ordered Israeli troops to take the Old City, which lies in East Jerusalem.
-Amid UN calls for a ceasefire on the same day, Israeli diplomats in New York and Washington, DC reportedly attempted to garner US support for delaying a ceasefire in order to grant Israel more time to "finish the job".
+On the dawn of June 7, military commander Moshe Dayan ordered Israeli troops to take control of Jerusalem's Old City.
+Amid UN calls for a ceasefire on the same day, Israeli diplomats in New York and Washington, DC, reportedly attempted to garner US support for delaying a ceasefire in order to grant Israel more time to "finish the job".

 By mid-day of June 7, Israeli forces had seized the Old City from the Jordanian army.

 |Israeli leaders David Ben-Gurion and Yitzhak Rabin lead a group of soldiers past the Dome of the Rock in East Jerusalem's Old City after the occupation of June 1967 [Getty Images]|

 The major West Bank cities of Nablus, Bethlehem, Hebron and Jericho, fell to the Israeli army a day later.
 Israel also shelled the Abdullah and Hussein bridges over the Jordan River that linked the West Bank to Jordan.